What is dementia?

 As dementia affects a person’s mental abilities, they may find planning and organising difficult, so they usually need help from friends or relatives, including help with decision making.

-The condition affects 1 in 6 people over the age of 80, and one in 14 people over 65 will develop dementia.
+The condition affects 1 in 6 people over the age of 80, and 1 in 14 people over 65 will develop dementia.

 It is estimated that by 2025, the number of people with dementia in the UK will have increased to around 1 million.
 The number of people with dementia is increasing because people are living longer.